arun-gupta/claude-labs/README.md

 ## ✨ Features

+- **⚡ Lightning-fast setup** - From zero to working in under 5 minutes (or 30 seconds with cloud platforms!)
 - **🌐 Beautiful web interface** - Interactive Streamlit app with chat, file upload, and more
-- **⚡ Lightning-fast setup** - From zero to working in under 5 minutes
-- **🎯 Real-world use case** - Practical text summarization that actually works
+- **🎯 Real-world use cases** - Chat, document analysis, web content processing, and more
 - **🛡️ Bulletproof error handling** - Helpful messages that guide you to success
 - **📖 Clean, well-commented code** - Easy to understand and modify
 - **🔧 Multiple input methods** - Command line, file input, URL input, or stdin